Master of Business Administration

 Credits 3

-The Leadership Studies Capstone course for the MBA in Leadership program provides students with an opportunity to integrate and apply their learning throughout the program and their leadership experiences through the analysis of real-business cases.
+The Leadership Studies Capstone course for the M.B.A. in Leadership program provides students with an opportunity to integrate and apply their learning throughout the program and their leadership experiences through the analysis of real-business cases.
 The selected cases are designed to provide practice for future leaders in a changing business environment due to different economic, organizational, psychological, and sociological factors.